antononcube/SystemModeling/Presentations/UseR!-Meetup-Boston-2020/README.md

 [Presention-aids](https://github.com/antononcube/SystemModeling/raw/master/Presentations/UseR!-Meetup-Boston-2020/Presentation-aids).
 )

-This presentation was based 70% on software monad for epedimiology compartmental models [ECMMo-R](https://github.com/antononcube/ECMMon-R), [AAr2], For the rest were used frameworks, simulations, and graphics made with [Mathematica](https://www.wolfram.com/mathematica), [AAr1],
+This presentation was based 70% on software monad for epidemiology compartmental models [ECMMo-R](https://github.com/antononcube/ECMMon-R), [AAr2], For the rest were used frameworks, simulations, and graphics made with [Mathematica](https://www.wolfram.com/mathematica), [AAr1],